About ERN BOND

 The main ambition of ERN BOND is to implement measures that facilitate multidisciplinary, holistic, continuous, patient-centred and participative care provision to people living with rare bone diseases (RBDs), supporting them in the full realisation of their fundamental human rights.
 In particular, ERN BOND aims to ensure that people living with an RBD are afforded the same standards of care and support as the ones available to other citizens with similar requirements.

 ERN BOND’s aspiration is to support patients affected by rare bone diseases and their families, to increase their capacity to undertake a participative role in care provision, to set priorities and to participate in decisions regarding their care plan and their life project, in accordance with EUCERD recommendations (2013).

-BOND aims at bringing rapid interchange of information, skills and practice to shorten time to diagnosis and treatment.
-It is decided to improve agreed outcomes in 3 exemplar conditions: Osteogenesis imperfecta (OI), X-linked hypophosphatemia (XLH) and Achondroplasia (ACH).
+ERN BOND will bring rapid interchange of information, skills and practice to shorten time to diagnosis and treatment.
+ERN BOND will develop, together with the ePAGs, evidence/consensus-based guidelines to improve agreed outcomes in 3 exemplar conditions: Osteogenesis imperfecta (OI), X-linked hypophosphatemia (XLH) and Achondroplasia (ACH).